vuejs/vue-test-utils/docs/api/mount.md

 # mount(component,{,options}])

 Create a fully rendered Vue component.
-Returns a wrapper that includes methods to test the component renders and reacts as expected.
+Returns a Wrapper that includes methods to test the component renders and reacts as expected.

 ### Arguments